WakiMak/trentent.github.io-forked/_posts/2016-04-05-citrix-provisioning-services-updating-vmware-tools-and-target-device-software-with-all-native-tools.md

                                                     <td>
                                                       <div dir="ltr">
-                                                        Choose “I accept the terms in the license agreement” and click “Next”
+                                                        Choose "I accept the terms in the license agreement" and click "Next"
                                                       </div>

                                                       <div dir="ltr">